Arul1541/Python-problemsolving-programs/README.md

   For each 'm' words, check whether the word has appeared in group A or not.
   Print the indices of each occurrence of m in group A .
 If it does not appear, Print -1.
 11.matrix transpose
+12.find number of combinations of climbing the stair case 13.